 The Fact About Taking Too Much Sugar

 Today, the average person consumes about 16 teaspoons of sugar per day.
-That is overwhelming right?
-What is even more alarming and disturbing is that people are consuming excessive amount of sugar in the form of fructose or high fructose corn syrup (HFCS) which practically causes a lot of harm to the body.
+That is overwhelmingly shocking right?
+What is even more alarming and disturbing is the fact that people are consuming excessive amount of sugar in the form of fructose or high fructose corn syrup (HFCS) which practically causes a lot of harm to the body.